Framlingham Castle

 Framlingham Castle is a castle in the market town of Framlingham, Suffolk, England.
 An early motte and bailey or ringwork Norman castle was built on the Framlingham site by 1148, but this was destroyed (slighted) by Henry II of England in the aftermath of the Revolt of 1173–1174.
 Its replacement, constructed by Roger Bigod, the Earl of Norfolk, was unusual for the time in having no central keep, but instead using a curtain wall with thirteen mural towers to defend the centre of the castle.
 Despite this, the castle was successfully taken by King John in 1216 after a short siege.
 By the end of the 13th century, Framlingham had become a luxurious home, surrounded by extensive parkland used for hunting.

 During the 15th and 16th centuries Framlingham was at the heart of the estates of the powerful Mowbray and Howard families.
 Two artificial meres were built around the castle, which was expanded in fashionable brick.
 With a large, wealthy household to maintain, the castle purchased supplies from across England and brought in luxury goods from international markets.
 Extensive pleasure gardens were built within the castle and older parts redesigned to allow visitors to enjoy the resulting views.
 By the end of the 16th century, however, the castle fell into disrepair and after the final Howard owner, Theophilus, entered into financial difficulties the castle and the surrounding estates were sold off.

 In 1636, Framlingham Castle was given to Pembroke College, Cambridge, as a philanthropic gesture, and remained in its ownership for some three hundred years.
 In the 17th century, the internal buildings were taken down to make way for the construction of a poor law workhouse within the castle; it was used in this way until 1839, when the facility was closed; the castle was then used as a drill hall and as a county court.
 In 1913, Pembroke College placed Framlingham into the guardianship of the Commissioner of Works.
 During the Second World War, Framlingham Castle was used by the British Army as part of the regional defences against a potential German invasion.
 Today, the Castle is managed by English Heritage and run as a tourist attraction.
 It is protected under British law as a Grade I listed building and as a scheduled monument.

 History

 11th–12th centuries

-The population of Framlingham in Suffolk rose sharply after the Norman invasion of England as the village turned into a small town of at least 600 inhabitants, surrounded by valuable lands in one of the most prosperous parts of the country.
+The population of Framlingham in Suffolk rose sharply after the Norman Conquest of England in 1066, as the village turned into a small town of at least 600 inhabitants, surrounded by valuable lands in one of the most prosperous parts of the country.
 The region was owned by the powerful Hugh d'Avranches, the Earl of Chester, who granted it in turn to Roger Bigod, the Sheriff of Suffolk.
 A ringwork or motte and bailey castle was first built in either the 11th or early 12th century in the northern half of the Inner Court of the current castle.